go-json-experiment/json/proposal.md

   which is defined as a JSON null, or an empty JSON string, object, or array.
   The `jsonv1.OmitEmptyWithLegacyDefinition` option controls this behavior difference.
-  Note that `omitempty` behaves identically in both v1 and v2 for a Go array, slice, map, or string (assuming no user-defined MarshalJSON method The `jsonv1.StringifyWithLegacySemantics` option controls this behavior difference. overrides the default representation).
+  Note that `omitempty` behaves identically in both v1 and v2 for a Go array, slice, map, or string (assuming no user-defined `MarshalJSON` method overrides the default representation).
 Existing usages of `omitempty` on a Go bool, number, pointer, or interface value should migrate to specifying `omitzero` instead (which is identically supported in both v1 and v2).
+  See [prior discussion](https://github.com/golang/go/discussions/63397#discussioncomment-7201224) for more information.

 - In v1, a Go struct field marked as `string` can be used to quote a Go string, bool, or number as a JSON string.
 It does not recursively take effect on composite Go types.
 In contrast, v2 restricts the `string` option to only quote a Go number as a JSON string.
   It does recursively take effect on Go numbers within a composite Go type.
+  The `jsonv1.StringifyWithLegacySemantics` option controls this behavior difference.

-- In v1, a nil Go slice or Go map are marshaled as a JSON null.
+- In v1, a nil Go slice or Go map is marshaled as a JSON null.
   In contrast, v2 marshals a nil Go slice or Go map as an empty JSON array or JSON object, respectively.
   The `FormatNilSliceAsNull` and `FormatNilMapAsNull` options control this behavior difference.
 To explicitly specify a Go struct field to use a particular representation for nil, either the `format:emitempty` or `format:emitnull` field option can be specified.
+  Field-specified options take precedence over caller-specified options.
+  See [prior discussion](https://github.com/golang/go/discussions/63397#discussioncomment-7201222) for more information.

 - In v1, a Go array may be unmarshaled from a JSON array of any length.
   In contrast, in v2 a Go array must be unmarshaled from a JSON array